Lattice and Non-lattice Piercing of Axis-Parallel Rectangles: Lattice piercing

-Two parameters of interest in a lattice are (see also~\cite[Ch.~4]{ES03}): \begin{itemize} \itemsep 0pt \item the smallest interpoint distance $\lambda$ \item the distance $\mu$ between two consecutive parallel $\lambda$-lines.
-These are lattice lines of direction $u$, where the interpoint distance is $\lambda$; these lines are also referred to as $u$-lines. \end{itemize} Note that $A=\lambda \mu$.
+Two parameters of interest in a lattice are (see also~\cite[Ch.~4]{ES03}): \begin{itemize} \itemsep 0pt \item the smallest interpoint distance $\lambda$ \item the distance $\mu$ between two consecutive lattice lines of direction $u$, with interpoint distance $\lambda$; these lines are also referred to as $u$-lines. \end{itemize} Note that $A=\lambda \mu$.
 We start with a lemma of independent interest spelling out two inequalities between these parameters.
-(The second item is Theorem 1.3 in~\cite{PA95}.
-Nevertheless, we provide our own proof.)
+The second can be found in~\cite{PA95} (as Thm.~1.3).
+Nevertheless, here we give our own proof.